samredai/iceberg-docs-prototype/content/docs/hive/_index.md

 ) STORED BY 'org.apache.iceberg.mr.hive.HiveIcebergStorageHandler';
 ```

-!!!
-Note
+{{< hint info >}}
 to Hive, the table appears to be unpartitioned although the underlying Iceberg table is partitioned.

-!!!
-Note
+{{< /hint >}}

+{{< hint info >}}
 Due to the limitation of Hive `PARTITIONED BY` syntax, if you use Hive `CREATE TABLE`,
 currently you can only partition by columns, which is translated to Iceberg identity partition transform.
 You cannot partition by other Iceberg partition transforms such as `days(timestamp)`.
 To create table with all partition transforms, you need to create the table with other engines like Spark or Flink.
+{{< /hint >}}

 #### Custom catalog table